 May 28, 2021 1 min read

 Hawaiian triangle patterns have deep Polynesian roots.
-In traditional tattoos, each symbol and pattern have spiritual significance and identify its wearer within his or her community.
-Triangles, or maka ihe, represent the tip of the spear in Tahiti, Samoan, and Maori cultures.
+In traditional tattoos, triangle symbols and patterns have spiritual significance and identify its wearer within his or her community.
+Triangles, or maka ihe, represent the tip of the spear in Hawaiian ,Tahitian, Samoan, and Maori cultures.

 The maka ihe design, commonly referred nowadays as Hawaiian tribal triangles, transcend the ancient world and tattoo meaning into the printing a graphics world.
 Hawaiian triangles are often used in t-shirt designs, advertisements, stickers, and other graphic designs.

 Check out our Maka Ihe and other Hawaiian & Island designs Here